 Providence will appoint a Sexual Violence Advisory Committee (hereafter SVAC) that will consist of the following members: Director of Student Development (chair), Associate Vice-President for Student Life (vice-chair), a Human Resources representative, a faculty representative from both the University College and the Seminary, and three student representatives, with at least one representing the University College and one representing the Seminary.
 The SVAC serves members of Providence in the implementation of this Policy in the following ways:

 Evaluating the effectiveness of education in the Providence community about Sexual Violence and the Providence Sexual Violence Policy and Procedures;

 Informally reviewing the Sexual Violence Policy and Procedures annually, with any changes to be presented at the June board meeting; and

 Formally reviewing the Sexual Violence Policy and Procedures every four years, including external assessment; and

 Each year, the SVAC will report out to the public on the Providence website information about the education delivered to the community aimed at eliminating Sexual Violence on campus.
 An aggregate report of formally disclosed cases of Sexual Violence will be shared with the Providence Board of Directors.

-The chair of the SVAC (typically the Director of Student Development) will be responsible for:
+The chair of the SVAC (typically the Dean of Student Life) will be responsible for: